 I chose to use 1/2 slices or about 2 bites worth.
 Unlike M&M’s this chocolate DOES melt in your hands, full-length slices would melt before you could eat them.

 While we are on the subject of melting, I suggest leaving these in the freezer till the moment you want to eat them.
-The chocolate coating is going to melt pretty quick.
+The chocolate coating is going to melt pretty quickly.
 So I plan on taking them out of the freezer as a “surprise”!
 A one-time eating opportunity.

 I count these sized slices as 2 pieces for 1/2R and 1tsp sweetener and 1tsp oil.
 If I ate the one with nuts I counted those too!